SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 26 May, 2026 at 23:52:30
+# Last Refreshed - 27 May, 2026 at 23:51:01
 The Latest Activity was a Ride -

-<b>Last morning in Lingen ☀️ Tuesday Morning Ride</b>
+<b>Rhein but hotter ☀️ Morning Ride</b>

-which happened on 26 May, 2026 at 05:34:41
+which happened on 27 May, 2026 at 10:32:12

-Which is 0 years, 0 months, 0 days, 18 hours and 17 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 13 hours and 18 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18656513051
+You can see it here https://www.strava.com/activities/18674646559

 ## Number of Rides
 How many rides have I done each year?